Rouji/single_php_filehost/README.md

 The code responsible for the default info text can be found at the very bottom of index.php, in case you want to reword anything.

 ## Apache
-Pretty straight forward, I use something like this:

 ```
 <Directory /path/to/webroot/>